lilypond/lilypond/.gitlab/merge_request_templates/Default.md

 #### Description

 <!-- Describe your goal and your work briefly to orient
 reviewers.
+For your convenience, your commit messages are copied here as a starting point.
 If you have not described your commits well, go back and do that first. -->

+%{all_commits}

 #### AI declaration